News from the Nordic Council of Ministers and Nordic Council on Nordic Co-operation.

 Latest videos from the Nordic Council and Nordic Council of Ministers and affiliated organisations.

 Subscribe to newsletters on Nordic co-operation and politics

 Information and resources for the press and media

 Facts and statistics about the Nordic Region and the Nordic countries

-Collection of links to maps of the Nordic countries, which are free to use.
+Links to maps of the Nordic countries that are free to use.

 Facts about the Nordic countries

 This history of the Nordic region from the Viking times to the present.

 The fellowship of language is one of the things that binds Nordic co-operation together.
 Danish, Norwegian and Swedish are so closely related that, with relatively little effort, you can learn to understand all the languages, if you speak one of them.